 Support after your arrival

-You will be given a welcome pack full of information and will be visited by local services to ensure that you are getting the care and support that you need.
+You will be given a welcome pack full of information and will be visited by local services to make sure that you are getting the care and support that you need.

 The welcome guide includes information on what you need to know in the first few days, getting used to life in the UK including how to find a home, access essential public services, healthcare, find work and childcare and education services.
 It also includes specific information for those arriving on the Homes for Ukraine scheme.